 Elevation: 7,768 ft

-From Arco, Idaho, travel east on 2450 North until you reach Arco Pass Road.
+From Arco (ID), travel east on 2450 North until you reach Arco Pass Road.
 Follow Arco Pass Road as it heads north, then east, then northeast, and then north once more until it reaches the mouth of Wood Canyon.
-(You’ve missed the canyon if you are still on Arco Pass Road when it turns due west.)
+You’ve missed the canyon if you are still on Arco Pass Road when it turns due west.

-Normally, you could continue on the dirt road further into Wood Canyon.
-However, during winter of 2017-2018, a heavy rain event washed out many approach roads in the Jumpoff subrange/Arco Hills area.
+Normally, you could continue on the dirt road farther into Wood Canyon.
+However, during winter of 2017-2018, a heavy rain event washed out many approach roads in the Jumpoff Peak/Arco Hills area.
 We found this ATV road impassable by 4WD without causing irresponsible resource damage on top of natural damage, so we parked and started our climb from here.

-As we approached the high ridge where we could see the summit area, we surprised a large elk herd.
+As we approached the high ridge where we could see the summit area, we surprised a large herd of elk.
 They quickly ran over the ridge to the southwest.
 We continued on to the summit and took photos.